YahuiZo/LREC26-Evaluating-Model-Human-Alignment-in-Detecting-Contentious-Language-in-Historical-Corpora/README.md

 # LREC26 – Evaluating Model–Human Alignment in Detecting Contentious Language in Historical Corpora

-Code and data for the LREC-COLING 2026 paper:
+Code and data for the LREC 2026 paper:
 **LLMs as Annotators: Evaluating Model–Human Alignment in Detecting Contentious Language in Historical Corpora**

 ---